ironbar/orangutan/reports/04_Modeling.md

 this training with more time can improve that.
 I'm going to launch 080 on same conditions but training from zero.
 **It's quite surprising but the model is unable to learn to take yellow first in this conditions.**

+Maybe I need more capacity?
+Let's try to increase the model capacity using current architecture.
+I have trained 081 and 082 using more memory or more visual capacity.
+However it has not learned preferences.
+I'm going to repeat the experiment but using only the levels of preference, not the level of bad goal coming.

+Still is not learning preferences, so maybe the problem lies on the arenas configuration file.
+I'm going to create a script to get the first image of each arena for debugging.

 ### Results

 The first model trained with incorrect arena configuration achieves a score of 25 on food category after